 Their platform, Engageli, is specifically designed for higher-education purposes.
 And on Tuesday, the ed tech company announced that it raised $33 million in its latest funding round, bringing total financing to more than $47 million, co-led by Maveron.
 Additional investors include Corner Ventures, Good Friends and Educapital.

-"We built Engageli to deliver exceptional student experiences that are personal, engaging and rooted in learning outcomes," Avida told Protocol.
+"We built Engageli to deliver exceptional student experiences that are personal, engaging and rooted in learning outcomes," Avida said in a press release from the company.

 The platform went live in October as a sort of beta with some universities; it used learnings to inform the kinds of features to include, such as flexible table groups for separate discussions, separate student note-taking and Q&A chat functions and student-instructor feedback loops.
 Universities can also use the platform to measure student engagement based on how much students are actually interacting with the platform and each other.